 - 2 cups chopped onion

-- 1 Tbsp flour (or more, depending on how thick you want the soup)
+- 1 tablespoon all-purpose flour (less or more, depending on how thick you want the soup)

-- 1 cup dry white wine, like a Sauvignon blanc (or you can use 2 Tbsp of white or cider vinegar, or lemon juice)
+- 1 cup dry white wine, like a Sauvignon Blanc (or 2 tablespoons white or cider vinegar, or lemon juice)

 - 2 pounds potatoes (russets or Yukon gold), peeled and diced